PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 keypoints:
 - Take it easy, be patient
 - Use existing definition files examples and available guides to define the right installation recipe
-- Main difference in the standard OpenFOAM installation settings are:
+- Main difference with a standard OpenFOAM installation guide are':'
-    - Avoiding the installation of OpenMPI
+- 1.Avoiding any step that performs an installation of OpenMPI
-    - Settings in `prefs.sh` for using `WM_MPLIB=SYSTEMMPI` (MPICH in this case)
+- 2.Settings in `prefs.sh` for using `WM_MPLIB=SYSTEMMPI` (MPICH in this case)
-    - Settings in `bashrc` for defining the new location for installation
+- 3.Settings in `bashrc` for defining the new location for installation
-    - Settings in `bashrc` for defining `WM_PROJECT_USER_DIR`
+- 4.Settings in `bashrc` for defining `WM_PROJECT_USER_DIR`
 ---